 - Penal Code 451 PC California’s arson law, and

-- the inmate received treatment for his/her severe mental disorder while in prison for at least 90 days within the year prior to his/her parole or release, and
+- The inmate received treatment for their severe mental disorder while in prison for at least 90 days within the year prior to their parole or release.
+And

-- a designated mental health professional certified that the individual represents a substantial danger or physical harm to other people because of his/her disorder.3
+- A designated mental health professional certified that the individual represents a substantial danger or physical harm to other people because of their disorder.3